The Wizards find no answers in Game 3 and get pushed to the brink by the 76ers

 They will need as much support as they can get Monday night.
 Saturday’s loss puts them in a must-win situation in Game 4 at Capital One Arena.

-The issues cropped up thick and fast starting in the first quarter, when it was clear Washington’s defense had come up with no answers for the 76ers in the 48 hours between Games 2 and 3.
+“We got one more crack at it,” Brooks said.
+“That’s what I told the guys.
+We want to play better.
+We want to give ourselves one more chance to play better.
+But they got a lot of talented players that really know how to play, [that have] great experience.”

-The Wizards moved to single coverage on Embiid for the first time in this series, but Philadelphia’s shooters were just as comfortable on the perimeter without the numbers advantage.
-The 76ers made nine three-pointers in the first half — four of which came in the first seven minutes — and often they came after a hard-earned Washington bucket on the other end.
+Philadelphia is in position to make a deep playoff run, and Washington’s defense came up with no answers in the 48 hours between Games 2 and 3.

-“We have to keep mixing it up on him,” Brooks said.
-“We were playing him squared up until he put the ball on the floor and try to double-team from the top, but he’s able to make plays for his teammates.
-And the way they shot tonight, it was one of those games where, no matter what you did, they were going to get some decent shots.”
+The Wizards moved to single coverage on the center for the first time in this series, but Philadelphia’s shooters were just as comfortable on the perimeter without the numbers advantage.
+The 76ers made nine three-pointers in the first half — including four in the first seven minutes — and often they came after a hard-earned Washington bucket on the other end.

 Philadelphia flexed early, and no one was as impressive as Embiid.
 The 7-foot center relished playing before a vocal crowd that included a healthy number of 76ers fans.
 Most times he stepped to the free throw line in the first quarter, “M-V-P!” chants rang out in the not-quite-hostile arena.
 When he missed a huge dunk with 2:30 to go before halftime and was roundly booed, he simply nodded and asked for more noise.